Up to 35% off Raised Beds

 Shrubs

-15 Dwarf Azalea Varieties For Compact Planting Spaces
+15 Dwarf Azalea Varieties for Compact Spaces

 Are you thinking of planting some Azaleas this season, but aren't quite sure if you have the space?
 You are in luck!
 There are plenty of dwarf Azaleas you can grow that keep a more compact growing profile.
 In this article, gardening expert Jill Drago takes a look at her favorite compact Azalea varieties you can add to your garden this season!